Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 ![an image alt text]({{ site.baseurl }}/images/Deletion3.jpg "Deletion3")

 This is the most involved case.
 Here after rebalancing the tree the only issue is `t4`'s  height is still `n+1` which can be resolved by coloring its root red.
-However we need to rebalance the subtree of `(t3 z t4)` to resilve any violations of invariant 1.
+However we need to rebalance the subtree of `(t3 z t4)` to resolve any violations of invariant 1.

 Hence the code translates to: